Skip to content

 Confirm DNS Propagation is Complete

-Check DNS at
+Check DNS at What's My DNS.

 If you wait 24 hours and there are a few hold outs, go ahead and click Done and see if you can do the rest of the setup without issue.